fedch/PythonFlask/README.md

 # My awesome REST API

-A simulation of an online store.
+A simple simulation of an online store.
 The app allows to stores items in database, retrieve them and change the price.

 ## Installation